The ACHCA Mentoring Program

 • Required for Mentors to be a Fellow (FACHCA) of ACHCA.
 For more information about becoming a Fellow, CLICK HERE.

-• Proteges are a member of ACHCA.
-Student members do not qualify for the mentoring program.
-AITs must be in the final 60 days of their internship to apply as a protege.
+• Proteges are a member of ACHCA early in their career.
+Student members must be in their senior year to apply as a protege..

 • Are willing to commit to a minimum of one hour per month to the successful development of your mentor/protégé relationship.